If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • Nebilim had around 7 Mystic Artes added; some being used by playable characters.

-• The cameo bosses now all have their cut-ins; Phila and Reid even have two.
+• The cameo bosses now all have their cut-ins; Philia and Reid even have two.

-• Many bug fixes were implemented, such as Tear and Jade freezing while casting in overlimit, among countless other bugs that riddled the Japanese version.
+• Many bug fixes were implemented, notably the bug with Tear and Jade freezing while casting in overlimit, among countless other bugs that riddled the Japanese version.

 • Like Tales of Symphonia, the fully-voiced skits in the Japanese version were not dubbed into English.